Site History and Significance

 The garden can be reached through Lal Bagh’s vast entrance gates bearing the Holkar coat of arms.
 Though it is reputed to have been the best garden palace in central India, today Lal Bagh is in dire need of conservation.
 Once the family left the palace it fell into decay.
 Peeling plaster, damage to the roof, water infiltration, and the faded splendor of the richly furnished rooms all require urgent attention.

 With support from the Robert W. Wilson Challenge to Conserve Our Heritage and the Madhya Pradesh Government, initial condition surveys were conducted.
-In 2019, support from InterGlobe Aviation Limited, allowed WMF and the government of Madhya Pradesh to undertake detailed surveys of the historic interiors of Lal Bagh Palace and launch a conservation plan.
+In 2019, support from InterGlobe Aviation Limited allowed WMF and the Madhya Pradesh government to undertake detailed surveys of the historic interiors of Lal Bagh Palace and develop a conservation plan.
 This restoration project is expected to continue through 2021.

 As India has a large number of palatial cultural resources, the restoration of Lal Bagh Palace will serve as a model for conservation and sustainable management of palaces.
-The project seeks to benefit local students and residents by providing access and new uses to the site, and also aims to increase tourism, increasing Indore’s footfall as a tourist destination.
+The project seeks to benefit local students and residents by providing access and new uses to the site, while increasing tourism to Indor.